isaacward1/autoOSINT/README.md

 <br>

-## Issues
+## Note
-- Depending on your browser configurations, you may need to open a new window first
+- Open autoOSINT.py in a text editor to uncomment/comment out specific links for each IOC type
--
+- `webbrowser` will attempt to open a fresh browser window first and then new tabs for subsequent links.
+However, depending on browser settings, a new window may need to be manually opened and focused before running the tool, to prevent cluttering of an already active window.